mc17uulm/email-protect/README.md

-# MailProtect
+# EmailProtect
 <small>Version 4.0.0</small>

 > :warning: **Breaking changes: ** Upgrade to version 4.0.0 can cause breaking changes.
 The Gutenberg Block is not longer available!

 ## Wordpress anti-spam email plugin :lock::e-mail:

 Simple, fast and no-config plugin to protect your email address.
 No need for shortcodes or blocks.
-MailProtect encrypts all your email addresses in your blog.
+EmailProtect encrypts all your email addresses in your blog.

 ---